Program Planning & Development

 The Expanded Learning Opportunities Program (ELO-P) requires the development of a program plan by each Local Educational Agency (LEA) that receives an ELO-P apportionment.
 The program plan needs to be approved by the LEA’s Governing Board in a public meeting and posted on the LEA’s website.

-The California Department of Education Expanded Learning Division (EXLD) has created a Program Plan Guide* to support LEAs to create their own Program Plans.
+The California Department of Education Expanded Learning Division (EXLD) has released a revised and improved ELO-P Plan Guide* to support LEAs to create their own Program Plans.

 ACCESS THE PROGRAM PLAN GUIDE